Sign up to serve, study, and more

 Faith in Action FOOD BANK

-February collection- Canned soups.
+April collection- Canned vegetables.
 Donations can be left in the round bins in the foyer of the Children & Student Center.

 Bag Ladies are a group of ladies who join together to double bag grocery bags for EFIA Food Bank.
 If you're available and would like to join these ladies in their service, come to WHCC on the 1st and 3rd Tuesdays of each month at 10 am.